AILS-II: An Adaptive Iterated Local Search Heuristic for the Large-scale Capacitated Vehicle Routing Problem: Computational Experiments

 \section{Computational Experiments}

 The computational experiments were performed on a cluster with 104 nodes, each of them with 2 Intel Xeon E5-2680v2 processors running at 2.8 GHz, 10 cores, and 128 GB DDR3 of 1866 MHz RAM.
-AILS-II was developed in Java.
-In the experiments, we investigate the performance of the proposed algorithm using the set of benchmark instances presented in \cite{Uchoa2017}.
+In the first experiment, we investigate the performance of the proposed algorithm using the set of benchmark instances presented in \cite{Uchoa2017}.
 This set contains 100 CVRP instances whose size ranges from 100 to 1000 vertices.
-To assess the performance of AILS-II on larger instances we also consider the 10 instances proposed in \cite{Arnold2019} which have between 3000 and 30,000 vertices.
-All experiments were carried out using as stopping criterion $10n$ seconds, where $n$ is the number of vertices of the instance.
+The second experiment assesses the performance of AILS-II on larger instances.
+We consider the 10 instances proposed in \cite{Arnold2019} which have between 3000 and 30,000 vertices.
+All experiments were carried out using as stopping criterion $3n$ seconds, where $n$ is the number of vertices in the instance.

-Next, we show the impact of the different acceptance criteria presented in the previous section.